chandlerc/blog/content/slides/2026-ndc-toronto-carbon-update/project_update.md

 ---

-## We also said we were just starting, and that there would be material _changes_
+## We also said we were just starting,<br/>and that there would be material _changes_

 ---

-## So let's take a look at what Carbon looks like today
+## Let's take a look at what Carbon looks like today

 {{% note %}}